I never want my introverted daughters to wish they were invisible or question their right to stand up for themselves.

 So, I stopped talking.
 I stopped answering questions in class.
 I stopped joining conversations.
 We speak to be heard, but when we’re not, it causes damage.

 I’m generally only loud when I’m beyond upset or tickled pink by something.
 As an introvert and a highly sensitive person, I don’t enjoy loud noise.
-It stresses me out.
-It puts me on alert.
+It stresses me out and puts me on high alert.

 With twin toddlers, the din in my home borders on obscene.
 But if they want to be loud, they can be loud.
 Every time I take one of my daughters out of the tub, wrapped in a towel, we stand in front of the mirror and yell, for no other reason than to just make noise.
 She loves it.
 It may just be a toddler thing, but it doesn’t matter.
 The point is that if you need to be loud, be loud.
 If you need to make your existence known to the universe by yelling or banging metal spoons on metal bowls, go for it.